TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 **Pagemaker** uses fuzzy search technology, allowing for partial matches and typo tolerance to help you find your Markers even with incomplete information.
 !!!

+!!!info Info
+Markers will always be programmatically sorted in ascending alphabetical order by their associated `Marker ID`.
+!!!

 ## Status Selection

 Efficiently sort and filter your markers based on their completion status using the status selection toolbar.